 There are few natural energy sources accessible to the island.
-Therefore, energy requirements are met by imported diesel running electric generator sets.
+Therefore, energy requirements are met by electric generator sets running on imported diesel.
 The main environmental elements of the power system are:

-- Location of power plant - Fuel handling and management
+- Location of power plant

+- Fuel handling and management

 - Exhaust stack and stack emissions

 - Noise

-- Waste fuel and washwater disposal
+- Waste fuel and wash water disposal

 - Health and safety

 - Environmental aesthetics